valerius257/k8s-nodelocaldns-helm/.github/CONTRIBUTING.md

 ## 5. Test the changes

-Please test your changes locally.
+Test your changes locally.
 Also please run `helm lint charts/node-local-dns`.

 ## 6. Create a pull request

-Please create a pull request into the `main` branch.
+Please create a pull request into the `master` branch.
 Here is [how to do it](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

 ## 7. Semantic Commits